Aneri0X4F/Personal-Log/vault/Courses.Sem-5.OS.Notes.Lec 6.md

     * User mode to execute user programs and utilities.
     * Kernel mode to execture instructions that belong to kernel
 * Process with ID 0 = Linux boots and creates a **swapper** process which in turn creates init process with ID = 1.
 * This init process creates all the process required to run Linux on boot up.
+Init process is the parent of all processes.
 * init process works only in kernel mode.
 * Some other process that execute only in kernel mode include dispatcher etc.
 * States